MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-manual-conversion.md

 ms.custom: RS5
 ---

-# Package a desktop app manually
+# Generating MSIX package components

 This article shows you how to package your application without using tools such as Visual Studio or the MSIX Packaging Tool.